Non-perturbative topological string theory on compact Calabi-Yau 3-folds: Solution of the holomorphic anomaly equations

 Here $f_2(z)$ is the genus two holomorphic ambiguity.
 This does not look too impressive compared with the multi moduli expression (6.7) in \cite{bcov}, but the point is that the terms in the latter grow factorially with $g$ (see \cite{Borinsky:2017hkb} for a recent evaluation of the asymptotic growth based on graph combinatorics for various actions), while the integration of \eqref{partial2.14} leads to expressions $F_g(S^{ij},\tilde S^i, \tilde S)$, which are weighted polynomials with rational coefficients of degree $3g-3$ in the $S's$ with weight $(1,2,3)$ respectively (the denominators of these polynomials can be absorbed by writing them in terms of the $C_{ijk}$).
 This makes the calculation of the higher $F_g$ rather efficient and one can reach up to genus $60-70$ on a good (2023) workstation.

-The fact that only a few generators, singled out by automorphic symmetries such as \eqref{simp}, are needed to re-sum a Feynman graph expansion might be viewed as a distant dream for people doing realistic perturbative quantum field theories.
+Requiring only a few generators, singled out by automorphic symmetries such as \eqref{simp}, to re-sum a Feynman graph expansion might be viewed as too good to be true for people doing realistic perturbative quantum field theories.
 The current attempt of reducing the Feynman graph expansion to master integrals is a step in this direction~\cite{Henn:2013pwa}.
-The comparison is not so far fetched, as the coefficients of a perturbative amplitude in the Laurent expansion, with regard to to the dimensional regularization parameter, are in the same class of functions as periods and chain integrals of Calabi--Yau manifolds whose dimension grows with the loop order~\cite{Bonisch:2021yfw}\cite{Duhr:2022pch}.
-In this context, it is quite remarkable that the propagators needed to increase the loop order in the topological string are also made \eqref{propas} from affine periods of higher dimensional Calabi--Yau manifolds \eqref{L54fold}.
+The comparison is not so far fetched, as the coefficients of a perturbative amplitude in the Laurent expansion, with regard to the dimensional regularization parameter, are in the same class of functions as periods and chain integrals of Calabi--Yau manifolds, whose dimension grows with the loop order~\cite{Bonisch:2021yfw}\cite{Duhr:2022pch}.
+In this context, it is quite remarkable that the propagators needed to increase the loop order in the topological string are also defined, as explained around \eqref{propas}, in terms of affine periods of higher dimensional Calabi--Yau manifolds with Picard-Fuchs operator \eqref{L54fold}.
 Note also that despite the polynomial growth of terms contributing to $F_g(z)$, the leading asymptotic of their values at a point in ${\cal M}_{cs}$ is expected to go with $(2g)!$, as e.g. at $z=0$ in \eqref{eq:asympMUM}.
-The growth of the transcendentality of asymptotic values \eqref{eq:asympMUM}\eqref{eq:BZF} is again very reminiscent of the situation in more general evaluations of perturbative amplitudes and might be another reason for the factorial grow.
+The growth of the transcendentality of asymptotic values is again very reminiscent of the situation in more general evaluations of perturbative amplitudes and might be another reason for the factorial growth.

 In the compact Calabi--Yau case, fixing the holomorphic ambiguities is the major obstacle to solving for the perturbative free energies.
 This is in contrast to the local case where the conifold gap conditions and orbifold regularity prove sufficient \cite{hkr}.
 We discuss methods to fix the holomorphic ambiguity next.